BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231113161310104](PA_2.assets/image-20231113161310104.png)

-MULW is an RV64 instruction that multiplies **the lower 32 bits of the source registers**, placing the **sign-extension of the lower 32 bits** of the result into the destination register.
+MULW is an RV64 instruction that multiplies **the lower 32 bits of the source registers**， placing the **sign-extension of the lower 32 bits** of the result into the destination register.